-The influence of personal knowledge management on individual health care decision-making : an action learning approach : a thesis presented in partial fulfillment of the requirements for the degree of Doctor of Philosophy in Management at Massey University, Albany, Auckland, New Zealand.
-EMBARGOED until 28 February 2022.
+The influence of personal knowledge management on individual health care decision-making : an action learning approach : a thesis presented in partial fulfilment of the requirements for the degree of Doctor of Philosophy in Management at Massey University, Albany, Auckland, New Zealand

 Background: Making effective health care decisions is important.
 Despite the large volumes of